Veronese subalgebras and Veronese morphisms for a class of Yang-Baxter algebras: The -Veronese subalgebra of the Yang-Baxter algebra , its generators and relations

 which make $S$ \emph{a strong graded {\bf M3}-monoid}.
 In particular, the following equalities hold in $S$ for all $a, b, u, v \in S$.

-These actions define an associated bijective map which obeys the Yang-Baxter equation, so $(S, r_S)$ is \emph{a braided monoid}.
-In particular, $(S, r_S)$ is a set-theoretic solution of YBE, and the associated bijective map $r_S$ restricts to $r$. \item The following conditions hold. \begin{enumerate} \item $(S,r_S)$ is \emph{a graded braided monoid}, that is the actions agree with the grading of $S$:
+These actions define a bijective map which obeys the Yang-Baxter equation, so $(S, r_S)$ is \emph{a braided monoid}.
+In particular, $(S, r_S)$ is a set-theoretic solution of YBE, and the associated bijective map $r_S$ restricts to $r$. \item The following conditions hold. \begin{enumerate} \item $(S,r_S)$ is \emph{a graded braided monoid}, that is the actions agree with the grading (by length) of $S$:

 \item $(S, r_S)$ is non-degenerate \emph{iff} $(X,r)$ is non-degenerate. \item $(S, r_S)$ is involutive \emph{iff} $(X,r)$ is involutive. \item $(S, r_S)$ is square-free \emph{iff} $(X,r)$ is a trivial solution. \end{enumerate} \end{enumerate} \end{fact}